 3. Water them as needed — once a day for the first week or two, then once a week thereafter.
 “They do grow best with ample moisture, but once established they can tolerate considerable heat and drought,” says Agrella.

-4. They flower in 60 or so days.
-They’ll be be ready to harvest in 90 days, when their heads turn down and the inner flowers shrivel.
+4. Harvest in 90 days.
+They flower in 60 or so days, but they’ll be ready to harvest in 90 days, when their heads turn down and the inner flowers shrivel.

 1. When they start to wilt, cover the heads you want to save with a fine mesh like mosquito netting, or even just a paper bag stapled to keep it from blowing off.
-“Most of the time birds will come by and pick them clean,” says Philip Kauth, director of preservation for Seed Savers Exchange.
+“Most of the time birds will come by and pick them clean,” says Philip Kauth, Executive Director at REAP Food Group and former director of preservation for Seed Savers Exchange.
 “That’s the challenge.
 If you want to reseed your own sunflower seeds, you have to protect a couple of the heads.”

 2. Or, cut off the flower heads and bring them inside to dry.
 You’ll know they’re dry because the seeds will be easy to separate from the heads.
 “A lot of times they will actually fall out when they’re dry enough,” says Kauth.
 “Other times you have to kind of rough them up with your finger and they’ll fall out.”